Graphical vs. Deep Generative Models: Measuring the Impact of Differentially Private Mechanisms and Budgets on Utility: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we present our experimental evaluation involving four DP generative models (plus a baseline model) and eight datasets over several downstream tasks -- scalability, statistics, similarity, and classification (a description of all tasks could be found in Appendix~\ref{app:tasks}).\footnote{Due to space constraints, the PCA and clustering evaluations on all \emph{Gauss} datasets are presented in~\ref{app:pca}.}
+In this section, we present a comprehensive experimental evaluation involving the four DP generative models (along with the baseline model, Independent) and the ten datasets introduced above on several measurements/downstream tasks -- scalability (M1), statistics (T1), similarity (T2), clustering (T3), and classification (T4).

-For all generative models and all privacy budgets, we train the model $m=5$ times and generate $s=5$ synthetic datasets, which yields 25 synthetic datasets for each reported point in the plots.
-Besides varying the dataset dimensions (as discussed in Appendix~\ref{app:datasets}), we also vary the privacy budget $\epsilon$ in the range \{0.01, 0.1, 1, 10, 100, 1k, 10k, $\infty$\}.
-In total, we train 19k generative models and generate 95k synthetic datasets.
-A summary of all our experiments is reported in Table~\ref{tab:datasets}.
+For all generative models and all privacy budgets, we train the model $m=5$ times and generate $s=5$ synthetic datasets; this yields 25 synthetic datasets for each reported point in the plots (we report the average score and confidence intervals).
+Besides varying the dataset dimensions\arxiv{ (as discussed in Section~\ref{subsec:datasets})}, we also vary the privacy budget $\epsilon$ in \arxiv{the range} \{0.01, 0.1, 1, 10, 100, 1k, 10k, $\infty$\} to be consistent with previous studies~\cite{pearce22can, balle2022reconstructing, guo2023analyzing, hayes2023bounding}.
+While not claiming that high $\epsilon$ values ($\geq100$) are universally save to use, these papers argue they might be enough to protect vs. specific threat models such as multiple hypothesis testing and reconstruction attacks with strong adversaries.
+Therefore, we include these $\epsilon$ values in our evaluation as well.

+In total, we train 21k generative models and generate 105k synthetic datasets.
+All experiments are run on an AWS instance (m4.16xlarge) with a 2.4GHz Intel Xeon E5-2676 v3 (Haswell) processor, 64 vCPUs, and 256GB RAM.
+As mentioned, a summary of all our experiments is reported in Table~\ref{tab:datasets}.